 in the late 1860’s by Sir Francis Goldsmid.
 The official website for Rendcomb College is here.

-The Independent Schools Inspectorate have published their 2008 report on Rendcomb here.
+The Independent Schools Inspectorate has published their 2008 report on Rendcomb here.

 Been ‘balustraded’?
 Not quite sure what to do in Q.P.?
 Here is a copy of the Rendcomb Rule Book (from around 1967).